Skip to main content

 (b) Certified CRES providers shall make quarterly comparisons of actual to projected environmental disclosure data.

-(c) Each certified CRES provider shall publish the required environmental disclosure data each year according to the following schedule:
+(c) In order to comply with the above directives, each certified CRES provider should disclose such data each year according to the following schedule:

 January - disclose projected data for current calendar year.